Ways You To Run A Half Marathon In Under 2 Hours

 The same benefits can happen for you.
 It is just a matter of you changing up the way you conduct your training.
 Longer, faster runs closer to your goal pace.

-3. Repeat Runs At 10 Seconds Faster Than Race Pace
+Faster Than Race Pace

 A great tool you can use to offset having to do 20 mile long runs at race pace is to break your workouts into smaller segments.